dnsimple/dnsimple-developer/content/v2/zones/records.markdown

 POST /:account/zones/:zone/batch
 ~~~

 This endpoint allows you to perform multiple record operations (create, update and/or delete) for a zone in a single request for efficiency and atomicity.
+A limit is enforced on the total number of operations that can be performed per request.

+This endpoint cannot be used on zones that are linked to [integrated DNS providers](https://support.dnsimple.com/articles/integrated-dns-providers/).

 <info>
 The batch change zone records API is a feature that is only available to the Enterprise plan.